mharrow/Monoamp-Repo/README.md

 * PHP
 * mySQL Database

-  Instructions for installation of these programs on a UDOO Neo can be found at this link.    (http://www.udoo.org/tutorial/udoo-web-server/)
+  Instructions for installation of these programs on UDOO Neo can be found at this link.(http://www.udoo.org/tutorial/udoo-web-server/)

-  Program requires madAmp database to be created.
-Use the file /Data/madAmp.sql and Phpmyadmin to create the database.
+  Program also requires creation of madAmp database.
+Use the file /Data/madAmp.sql and Phpmyadmin to populate the database.